service mastodon_web stop # service mastodon_workers stop # service mastodon_stream stop

 # for i in 1 2; do gpart create -s gpt ada$i gpart add -a 1M -l gptboot$i -t freebsd-boot -s 512k ada$i gpart bootcode -b boot/pmbr -p /boot/gptzfsboot -i 1 ada$i gpart add -a 1m -l zfs$i -t freebsd-zfs ada$i done

 Create the backup pool and a top-level filesystem with the necessary permissions.
-Make the backup datasets readonly, otherwise incremental replication will fail.
+Make the backup datasets readonly, otherwise incremental replication may fail.

 # zpool create -m none zback mirror gpt/zfs1 gpt/zfs2 # zfs create -o readonly=on zback/phe # zfs allow -u zap canmount,compression,create,mountpoint,mount,receive,refreservation,userprop,volmode zback/phe